What Is a Tummy Tuck?

 How Long Does Swelling Last After Tummy Tuck Surgery?

 The majority of swelling after tummy tuck surgery lasts about 4 weeks.
 At that point, your swelling should go down significantly and you may begin to see how your final results will look.
 To help control swelling, you will need to wear a compression garment, which helps facilitate healing.
 Keep in mind that swelling may take up to a year to completely subside.

 How Long Will My Tummy Tuck Results Last?

 With the proper maintenance, tummy tuck results can last for decades.
 If you become pregnant or experience significant weight gain in the future, this can affect your results and may cause the need for a secondary tummy tuck procedure.
-This is why Dr. Zemmel advises patients wait to undergo tummy tuck surgery until after they have completed their family and once they are near their goal weight.
+This is why Dr. Zemmel and Dr. Reddy advise patients wait to undergo tummy tuck surgery until after they have completed their family and once they are near their goal weight.
 For long-lasting results, tummy tuck patients should follow a healthy diet and exercise regimen.